Are you interested to know more about your ancestors? Then my 10 ways to find your family history post will show you how you can do just that.

 Bonus Way To Find Your Family History!

-Well this post was going to show you just 10 ways to finding your family history.
+Well, this post was going to show you just 10 ways to find your family history.

 Most of them are pretty easy to use and you can start building that tree of yours straight away.

 But they also have a handy feature where they are connected to the genealogy sites that I mentioned earlier.

 You enter the name of your ancestor and information that you do know about him or her.
-Then pops up a light bulb, a leaf or whatever to show you that there is a possible record of your ancestor.
+Then pops up a light bulb, a leaf, or whatever to show you that there is a possible record of your ancestor.